raymondborkowski/tiny-complete/README.md

 We use [Jasmine](https://jasmine.github.io/api/3.0/global) The existing tests are in the spec folder.

 Please write tests for new additions.
-We use codecov to test for complete unit test coverage.
+We use codecov to test for complete(100%) unit test coverage.

 #### Run all the tests: